 Our Audit Committee reviews and approves related person transactions that involve us and are of the type that are required to be disclosed in our proxy statement by SEC rules.
 A transaction may be a related person transaction if any of our directors, executive officers, owners of more than 5% of our common stock, or members of their immediate family, have a material interest in the transaction and the amount involved exceeds \$120,000.
-The Audit Committee approves a related person transaction if it determines that the transaction is at least as favorable to us as could have been obtained if the transaction had been with a person who is not related to us or is in our best interest.
+The Audit Committee approves a related person transaction had been with a person who is not related to us or is in our best interest.